Learn how to sew a Shirt Skirt! Start with a shirt, end with a skirt! An easy DIY craft tutorial idea that you will love to wear and show off.

 At this point, try it on because you may need to make the neck hole a little larger.
 If it is too big then don't worry because we will be adding elastic.

-This is a great time to measure for your elastic.
+This is a great time to measure your elastic.
 I always go true size because when you overlap the ends, that is what will give that little cinch to make it stay on and it won't be too tight.

-To create the edging for the elastic keep the shirt (or can we call it a skirt now) inside out and fold the edge inward about 1 inch.
+To create the edging for the elastic keeps the shirt (or can we call it a skirt now) inside out and fold the edge inward about 1 inch.
 (I was using ½ inch wide elastic if you are using wider or thinner elastic you will want to adjust this.)
 Make sure and leave an opening in the stitching to you can add the elastic.)

-Use the Elastic Threader to grabs the elastic and hold it tight as you thread it through the casing.
+Use the Elastic Threader to grab the elastic and hold it tight as you thread it through the casing.
 I have used safety pins before and they work great too.
 Be careful not to twist the elastic inside the casing.